Frequently Asked Questions

 There are several potential solutions for reducing or eliminating cogging which are all worth exploring.
 Some are more relevant to certain applications than others but it is going them.

 - Switching to a brushless motor with more poles – the more poles a motor has the smoother it will perform at lower speeds (where most cogging occurs).
+This will typically make startup easier and reduce cogging.

 - Check current settings.
 One common cause of cogging is that the startup current settings are not set appropriately.
 This is especially true in applications where startup occurs under load.
+Increasing the power going into the motor at startup can give the motor the ‘extra kick’ that it needs to avoid cogging.

 How do I know which solution is best for my application?

 There are certain solutions which may be completely impractical for your application – whether it be a cost or technical issue.
 For example, higher pole count motors or sinusoidal controllers typically (though not always) increase the cost of a project.
+Equally, sensored options are typically more costly than sensorless.

 Solutions such as optimising a trapezoidal brushless DC controller like the ZDBL15 are very low cost and (depending on the required volume we can even carry this out at no cost).
 This method is highly reliable because it tailors the controller not just to the motor you have but also to the specific demands of the application.